SafeRoboticsLab/SHARP/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 SHARP: Shielding-Aware Robust Planning is a general framework for safe and efficient human-robot interaction (HRI).
-We provide an MATLAB implementation of SHARP for autonomous driving, which can be found [here](https://github.com/SafeRoboticsLab/SHARP/tree/main/MATLAB).
+We provide an MATLAB implementation of SHARP for autonomous driving scenarios, which can be found [here](https://github.com/SafeRoboticsLab/SHARP/tree/main/MATLAB).

+The Python implementation is being actively developed.
+Stay tuned!